vitaly-t/pg-promise/README.md

 ## Library de-initialization

-All database connections this library manages via the [connection pool], which internally caches them.
+This library manages all database connections via the [connection pool], which internally caches them.

 Connections in the cache expire due to inactivity after [idleTimeoutMillis] number of milliseconds, which you can adjust when creating the [Database] object, or override the default via `pgp.pg.defaults.idleTimeoutMillis`